GluuFederation/docs-ce-prod/3.0.2/source/operation/logout.md

-# Logout From Gluu Server
+# Logout from Gluu Server

 ## OpenID Connect Single Log Out (SLO)

 The Gluu Server uses OpenID Connect to end sessions for logout.
 Usually a logout link is provided to the connected SP and the session is killed inside the IDP.

-When using OpenID Connect Logout, it is recommeneded to test the _front channel logout_.
-In _front channel logout_ the browser receives a page with the list of application logout urls each within an iframe.
-This causes the browser to call each applicaiton logout individually and finally calling the OpenID Connect end-session endpoint via _javascript_.
+When using OpenID Connect Logout, it is recommeneded to use Front-Channel Logout.
+In Front-Channel Logout the browser receives a page with a list of application logout urls within an iframe.
+This prompts the browser to call each applicaiton logout individually and the OpenID Connect end-session endpoint via Javascript.

 The workflow for single logout for two applications using OpenID Connect Front-Channel Logout would be the following: